2026 Rotating Car Seats Comparison: Find Your Best Match

 Rotation: 360°

-Specs: Rear-facing 4-40 lbs. and 43" or less / forward-facing 26.5-65 lbs. and 49" or less
+Specs: Rear-facing 4-40 lbs.
+(SE model 12-40 lbs.) and 43" or less / forward-facing 26.5-65 lbs. and 49" or less

 Best For: The Chicco Fit360 may be the best all-around rotating car seat at the moment—it's a close race with the Evenflo Revolve360 models.
 Like Revolve360, the Fit360 swivels all the way around in either direction with the tether attached to the anti-rebound base.
 It easily fits a wide range of younger kids, so it's great for caregivers who transport multiple children of different ages and sizes.
-However, Fit360 is just a harnessed car seat.
-It doesn't turn into a booster seat.
+However, Fit360 is just a harnessed car seat; it doesn't turn into a booster seat.

 Rotation: 360°